tosc/vim/README.md

 * Make vim create required directories by itself.
 * Eclim - find way of adding source directories using vim instead of having to open eclipse.
 * Check if plugin is loaded instead of checking if disablePlugin.
-* Improve my gitstatusline.
-Use vimproc or dispatch to refresh it more often.
+* Make tags project specific.
+Currently language specific.
+* Rename repo to something more fitting, ex dotfiles.
+* BUG: g:disableExternal doesn't disable omnisharp.